Project

 Actions #12

-Updated by Colin McDonald about 2 years ago
+Updated by Colin McDonald over 2 years ago

 Hi Boone, sorry about my delayed reply here.
 First off, the isUserLoggedIn dimension seems to be coming in just fine now, so we can parse data based on logged-in or not status.
 Sara, let me know if you want to take a look at that.